 An experienced attorney understands Pennsylvania’s complex criminal code and looks for weaknesses in the prosecution’s case.
 If there are no grounds to dismiss your charges or prove your innocence at trial, a lawyer can help you mitigate the negative impact and secure a favorable sentence.

-An experienced attorney can negotiate with the prosecution to arrange a plea to a lesser charge, advocate for house arrest or probation instead of incarceration, and use pre-sentencing documents to present your case to the judge in support of a request for leniency.
+An attorney who knows the local court systems can negotiate with the prosecution to arrange a plea to a lesser charge, advocate for house arrest or probation instead of incarceration, and use pre-sentencing documents to present your case to the judge in support of a request for leniency.

 View All Blogs